Dental Health and Root Canals

 Cost of a Root Canal

 The cost varies depending on how severe the problem is and the tooth affected.
-Many dental insurance policies cover endodontic treatment.
-A ballpark estimate for the root canal treatment itself (not including a dental restoration following the procedure) performed by a general dentist could range from $350 to $540 for an incisor and $520 to $800 for a molar.
+Many dental insurance policies at least partially cover endodontic treatment.
+A ballpark estimate for the root canal treatment itself (not including a dental restoration following the procedure) performed by a general dentist could range from $500 to $1,000 for an incisor and $800 to $1,500 for a molar.
 The fees charged by endodontists could be up to 50% higher.

 Alternatives to a Root Canal